 Good leaders put a high emphasis on attitude because they know that employees will get more altitude in life from their attitude, than they will with their aptitude.

-LESSON TEN: Leadership is lonely.
+Leadership is lonely.

 Harry Truman said it best when he said, “the buck stops here.”
 You can encourage team play, an atmosphere of involvement and a participative approach to management and competitiveness but, ultimately the final responsibility is yours.